php-fig/fig-standards/proposed/http-message-meta.md

   interoperability.
 * While everyone's perception of what is and is not an implementation detail varies, this proposal should not impose implementation details.
-However, because RFC 2616 does not force any particular implementation, there will be a certain amount of invention needed to describe HTTP message interfaces in PHP.
+However, because RFC 7230 and RFC 7231 do not force any particular implementation, there will be a certain amount of invention needed to describe HTTP message interfaces in PHP.

 4. Design Decisions
 -------------------